winbench/config-dev/README.md

 **Warning:** To build the Bench system, there are more prerequisites necessary then this configuration describes.
-To build Bench and its documentation you need at least [Microsoft .NET Framework 4.5 SDK][.NET_SDK] with _MSBuild_ or [Microsoft Visual Studio 2015][VS], and the [Sandcastle Help File Builder][SHFB].
+To build Bench and its documentation you need at least [Microsoft .NET Framework 4.5 SDK][.NET-SDK] with _MSBuild_ or [Microsoft Visual Studio 2015][VS], and the [Sandcastle Help File Builder][SHFB].

 ## License